mlpack/mlpack/doc/user/bindings/cli.md

         <string>]
 ```

 An implementation of non-negative matrix factorization.
 This can be used to decompose an input dataset into two low-rank non-negative components.
-[Detailed documentation](#nmf_detailed-documentation)
+[Detailed documentation](#nmf_detailed-documentation).